 Pro Tool Reviews is written by Pros for Pros, and we strive to bring you a professional’s perspective on which power tools are either the best performing or the best value available.
-Our writers are tradesman from just about every facet of the residential and commercial construction industries.
+Our writers are tradesmen from just about every facet of the residential and commercial construction industries.
 Get to know our Pro Tool Reviews writers and editors, and feel free to reach out to them via our Contact page, or via the Comments section below any written review.

 Pro Tool Reviews Staff Editors and Writers

-Clint DeBoer, Editor-in-Chief
+Clint DeBoer, Founder, Editor-in-Chief

 When he’s not remodeling part of his house or playing with the latest power tool, Clint enjoys life as a husband, father and avid reader.
 He has a degree in recording engineering and has been involved in multimedia and/or online publishing in one form or another for over two decades.
-In 2008, Clint was one of the founders of the Pro Tool Reviews online magazine.
-In 2013 he started Tool Reporter, and in 2015 he started Shop Tool Reviews to help Pros understand the best value in automotive and shop-based metal and woodworking tools.
-He hopes his efforts will provide tradesmen, builders, contractors, and shop owners with reliable and engaging tool reviews to help them make better purchasing decisions.
+In 2008, Clint was one of the founders of Pro Tool Reviews.
+He also created the Pro Tool Innovation Awards in 2013 as a way to recognize the “movers and shakers” in the industry.

-Kenny Koehler, Managing Editor
+Kenny Koehler | Managing Editor

 An avid endurance athlete, Kenny has competed in triathlons (he’s an Ironman) and various other fitness activities.
 Still, his passions lie with his faith, family, friends, and now—his growing love for well-designed power tools.
 You’ll often find Kenny chatting up engineers at media events to better understand the chemistry and physics behind tool technology.

 Adam Spafford | Pro Editor

 A liberty-loving, sensible, God-fearing options trader by day, Adam Spafford is known for his quick wit, easygoing demeanor, and readiness to lend a hand when called upon.
-Adam manages our team of pro tradesmen and ensures we get the right tools into the right hands for a truly jobsite-focused approach to reviews.
+Adam manages our team of professional tradesmen and ensures we put the right tools into the right hands for a truly jobsite-focused approach to reviews.

-Raissa Logrono, Staff Writer
+Raissa Logrono | Staff Writer

 One of our “crack” news editors at Pro Tool Reviews, Raissa gathers all the latest power tool, hand tool, accessory, and product news and info available and delivers it in a way that’s fresh and easy to understand.
-She’s got her ears to the ground, so that we can focus on product reviews and tool shootouts.
+Raissa keeps her ears to the ground so we can focus on product reviews and tool shootouts.

 Tina DeBoer | Managing VP